biocore/emp/methods/methods_release2.md

 Spectral library matching was performed against public MS/MS spectral library and the NIST17 library to obtain putative level 2 annotation (putative structure) based on [MSI standards](https://pubs.acs.org/doi/abs/10.1021/es5002105).

-- The GNPS molecular networking job, paramaters and results can be consulted at the following address: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=d9c4449a61d645fca21ef3761e75a058](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=d9c4449a61d645fca21ef3761e75a058).
+- The GNPS molecular networking job, paramaters and results can be consulted at the following address [no metadata are included]: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=8646e3489e724afe91dcb5ec5ac6ca78](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=8646e3489e724afe91dcb5ec5ac6ca78).

-- The GNPS molecular networking job was also performed in analogue mode to obtain level 3 MSI annotations (partial/class annotation): [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=effc2876c7644c709f08762bff7d422f](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=effc2876c7644c709f08762bff7d422f).
+- The GNPS molecular networking job was also performed in analogue mode to obtain level 3 MSI annotations (partial/class annotation) [to be updated]: [https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=effc2876c7644c709f08762bff7d422f](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=effc2876c7644c709f08762bff7d422f).

-###### Putative annotation of Small peptides with the DEREPLICATOR
+###### Putative annotation of small peptides with the DEREPLICATOR

 For the putative annotation of small peptides.
 These annotations can be classified as level 2/3 annotation (putative/partial structure) based on [MSI standards](https://pubs.acs.org/doi/abs/10.1021/es5002105)).
 The DEREPLICATOR algorithm was used on GNPS.
 While DEREPLICATOR+ annotates known structures, the DEREPLICATOR VarQuest can search analogues of known molecules and that are differing by one amino acid residue.
 Citations:
 [(Mohimani et al Nat.
 Chem.
 Bio.
 2016)](https://www.nature.com/articles/nchembio.2219) and